LewisIsWorking/PathWarsWiki/Writerside/topics/Getting-started-guide.md

 One or more items on the following list may never occur in a Path-War campaign;
 however, it is important that the possibility is made clear so that people aren’t put off if such a thing happened.

+- Any of these topics could also come up in conversation over voice on discord or on text on the telegram.

 ### Horror.

 1. Bugs